-Protesters burn part of Guatemala’s Congress building

-Video on social media showed flames shooting out a window in the legislative building.
-Police fired tear gas at protestors.
+Guatemala condemns fire at Congress; 12 injured in protests

+About 10,000 demonstrated protested in front of the National Palace in Guatemala City against corruption and the budget, which protesters say was negotiated and passed by legislators in secret while the Central American country was distracted by the fallout of back-to-back Hurricanes Eta and Iota as well as the COVID-19 pandemic.

+“We are outraged by poverty, injustice, the way they have stolen the public’s money,” said psychology professor Rosa de Chavarría.

 “I feel like the future is being stolen from us.
-We don’t see any changes, this cannot continue like this,” said Mauricio Ramírez, a 20-year-old university student.
+We don’t see any changes; this cannot continue like this,” said Mauricio Ramírez, a 20-year-old university student.

-The amount of damage to the building was unclear, but the flames initially appear to have affected legislative offices, rather than the main hall of congress.
-Protesters also set some bus stations on fire.
+The amount of damage to the building was unclear, but the flames initially appeared to have affected legislative offices, rather than the main hall of Congress.

 Giammattei condemned the fires in his Twitter account Saturday.